 Will the lure of the past jeopardize the future of Industrials?

-Based on these findings, we've also developed the Baker McKenzie Industrial Change Barometer — an assessment of Industrials’ readiness for change — highlights both pockets of excellence and urgent areas to address.
+The Baker McKenzie Industrial Change Barometer — an assessment of Industrials’ readiness for change — highlights both pockets of excellence and urgent areas to address.
 As Industrial organizations continue to understand and explore disruptive forces, and plan their response, we believe this report can be a guide to legal and commercial complexity and best practice.

 - Leaders of the largest Industrial companies are concerned about maintaining and protecting business performance in the face of disruption, struggle to balance innovation with core strengths, and lack agency over the direction of future change.